I Didn't Hear An Apology from the World Economic Forum. Did You?

 Oversaw price declines for both new and used vehicles.

+Reversed onerous Biden-era fuel economy standards that would have added nearly $1,000 to the cost of the average new vehicle, delivering billions in savings for consumers.

-I know the left and the media are in hysterics, but they are a minor chord in an insane symphony of revving engines.
+I know the left and the media are in hysterics, but they are a minor chord in an insane symphony of progress.
 The Democrats are polling at 22%.
 That’s the reality.
-Their ideas are dead and they are dying.

 Let him cook.